Everyone has the right to equal and fair employment. This means that no employee should be discriminated against, mistreated, abused or harassed.

 The moment you decide to make a change and stop that one individual from sexually harassing you every day, you have to notify your superiors or your HR department.
 That is the first step towards putting an end to it.
 If your HR department is unable to do anything, let your employer know of it.

 If your coworkers are the ones harassing you, speak with them and tell them that you don’t appreciate the compliments or jokes they make.
 Be straightforward, and face them directly.
 If it doesn’t work, you can always file a third party claim against them (or one of them).

 If your employer is the one who is sexually harassing you, the best chance you have is to contact EEOC (equal employment opportunity commission) as fast as possible.
 They will protect you from any future harassment, and help you deal with your employer.
-You are going to need the help of an experienced Wrongful Termination Attorney from Los Angeles.
+You are going to need the help of an experienced wrongful termination lawyers.
 Simply schedule your free initial consultation, and learn how you can file a sexual harassment claim.

 Do You Have Any Witnesses?